Palm Beach Island Closed 2025 Reinforcing Structural Strength

 The way 2025 closed is consistent with the path outlined in my 2026 Palm Beach market outlook, reinforcing confidence in the market’s underlying structure.

-According to The Wall Street Journal, the top ten residential transactions in the United States all exceeded $100 million for the first time on record, underscoring a structural shift in how ultra-high-net-worth buyers deploy capital.
-Once a rarity, this level of pricing has increasingly become a benchmark rather than an outlier within the ultra-luxury segment.
+According to The Wall Street Journal, the top ten residential transactions in the United States all exceeded $100 million for the first time on record.
+This milestone underscores a structural shift in how ultra-high-net-worth buyers deploy capital.
+Pricing levels once considered extraordinary are increasingly functioning as benchmarks rather than outliers within the global ultra-luxury segment.

 This Q4 analysis builds on trends first outlined in my Q3 2025 Palm Beach market update, where early signs of selectivity and pricing discipline began to emerge.